Pelvic inflammatory disease (PID)

 How do I catch it?

-PID develops when bacteria is introduced into the womb, fallopian tubes and ovaries.
-This can happen during childbirth, an abortion, a miscarriage, unprotected sex or even as a result of a medical procedure when a sample of tissue from the inside of the womb is taken for testing.
+PID develops when bacteria gets into the womb, fallopian tubes and ovaries.
+This can happen during unprotected sex, childbirth, an abortion, a miscarriage, or following a medical procedure.

 What symptoms could I have?